dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 - When testing a DSC resource common module (module for general helper functions) then `InModuleScope` should only be used to test private functions, never when testing public functions.
 - `foreach` or `ForEach-Object` must not be used.
-Instead parameter `ForEach` on `Context`- and `It`-blocks.
+Instead use parameter `ForEach` on `Context`- and `It`-blocks.
 - `try`-`catch`-`finally`-block must not be used outside of an `It`-block.
   The exception is in the script level `BeforeAll`- or `AfterAll`-block.
-- Test setup and teardown must always be done in a `BeforeAll`- and `AfterAll`-block at the script level.
+- Test fixture setup and teardown must always be done in a `BeforeAll`- and `AfterAll`-block at the script level.
 For example importing and removing the module being tested.
 - The module being tested or helper modules that are imported in the script